JonasAlfredsson/docker-nginx-certbot/README.md

 ## Run with `docker-compose`
 An example of a `docker-compose.yaml` file can be found in the `examples/` folder.
-The default parameters that are found inside the `.env` file will be overwritten by any environment variables you set inside the `.yaml` file.
+The default parameters that are found inside the `nginx-certbot.env` file will be overwritten by any environment variables you set inside the `.yaml` file.

 ```yaml
 version: '3'